Academic Catalog

 A General Introduction to Philosophy

-History of Philosophy I: Ancient
+History of Philosophy I: Ancient and Medieval

 History of Philosophy II: Modern and Contemporary